U-Almond/pwa/README.md

 !
 Meta tags will register service worker for you defining the scope of service worker as / So service worker can have access to every page in your website.

 !
 Remember, idb.js file is used for IndexedDB Promised API.
 We are not going to change anything in idb.js file.
 All IndexedDB operations will be carried out by idbop.js file.

+!
+Data will get stored inside the objectStore .
+Think objectStore as a table in MySQL.
+Here we will create feeds objectStore to store our news feeds. put() method will insert each JSON array as a one record inside feeds .